MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 #### C#

 C# (pronounced "C sharp") is a modern, innovative language that is simple, powerful, type-safe, and object-oriented.
 C# enables rapid development while retaining the familiarity and expressiveness of C-style languages.
 Though easy to use, C# has numerous advanced language features like polymorphism, delegates, lambdas, closures, iterator methods, covariance, and Language-Integrated Query (LINQ) expressions.
 C# is an excellent choice if you are targeting XAML, want to get a quick start developing your game, or have previous C# experience.
 C# is used primarily with XAML, so if you want to use DirectX, choose C++ instead, or write part of your game as a C++ component that interacts with DirectX.
-Or, consider [Win2D](https://github.com/Microsoft/Win2D), an immediate mode Direct2D graphics libary for C# and C++.
+Or, consider [Win2D](https://github.com/Microsoft/Win2D), an immediate mode Direct2D graphics library for C# and C++.

 <table>
     <colgroup>